runtimeverification/evm-semantics/tests/specs/examples/README.md

 If you're trying to analyze Solidity smart contracts with symbolic execution, check out our guide for Kontrol at [docs.runtimeverification.com/kontrol].

-This folder contains instructions for kompiling and running claims using KEVM.
+This folder contains instructions for kompiling and running claims using KEVM to help you start proving.
-You can find a few examples to get you started on proving with kevm.

 Example: Sum to N
 -----------------